groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.6.00 =
+* Updated: great refactoring to clean and organize the code!
+* Updated: the widget constructor in PHP5 way.
+* Fixed: removed the "predomain" language file.

 = 2.5.06 =
 * Added: the Name field now can be disabled in subscription form.